metomi/rose/sphinx/glossary.rst

    run directory
-      When a :term:`suite <cylc suite>` is run a directory is created for all of the files created whilst the suite is running.
-This is called the run directory and typically resides in the ``cylc-run`` directory:
+      When a :term:`suite <cylc suite>` is run a directory is created for all of the files generated whilst the suite is running.
+This is called the run directory and typically resides in the ``cylc-run`` parent directory:

       ``~/cylc-run/<suite-name>``

       .. note::

-         If the suite was written in the ``cylc-run`` directory then the run directory is also the :term:`suite directory`.
+         If a suite is written in the ``cylc-run`` directory the run directory is also the :term:`suite directory`.

       The run directory can be accessed by a running suite using the